amelia-kawasaki/dsc_capstone/README.md

 To clean all output files:
 > python3 run.py clean

-Our website for an introduction to our project: https://amelia-kawasaki.github.io/dsc_capstone/
+Website for an introduction to our project: https://amelia-kawasaki.github.io/dsc_capstone/